Jamie956/Jamie956.github.io/frontend/angular.md

 **Templates**

-Templates are often used with the Shadow DOM because it allows you to defne the template and then inject it into the shadow root.
+Templates are often used with the Shadow DOM because it allows you to define the template and then inject it into the shadow root.
 Without templates, the Shadow DOM APIs would require us to inject content node by node.
 They’re also used by Angular as part of the lifecycle of components and the compilation process, allowing Angular to